 All of the traditional pattern markings are found on our Ecclesiastical Sewing Stole patterns: simple things like a grain line marking, or marking for length adjustments are part of the pattern.
 You will find the pattern name (to help keep the correct parts lined up).
 There are marks for notches to line up the fabric layers correctly.

 There is a marking for a chain or satin cord at the back of the neckline.

-Between now and the end of the year, as part of our Grand Opening Special, place an order for a fabric stole kits and receive a free copy of our 4 1/2 inch pastoral stole pattern free.
+Between now and the end of the year, as part of our Grand Opening Special, place an order for a fabric stole kit and receive a free copy of our 4 1/2-inch pastoral stole pattern free.
 Get your free pattern today before December 31st, 2016.
-The stole pattern will not show up in cart.
-Simply type you want the free pattern in the “Special instructions for the seller” section on the cart page, and it will be shipped with order.
+The stole pattern will not show up in the cart.
+Simply type you want the free pattern in the “Special instructions for the seller” section on the cart page, and it will be shipped with the order.
 We hope you enjoy our gift to you.

 Soli Deo Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims, notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.